harishhari3/Fibonacci-Series/README.md

 # Fibonacci-Series
-A series of numbers in which each number  is the sum of the two preceding numbers
+a series of numbers in which each number  is the sum of the two preceding numbers

 # Fibonacci-series
 n = int(input("Enter the value of 'n': "))